jlarge11/berserknobel/README.md

 # Introduction
 This project contains all of the infrastructure for the `dailywombat.com` website.
-It's currently broken out into three folders:  `cert`, `site`, and `dns`.
-If creating from scratch, you should apply each folder in that order and destroy in the reverse order.
+This includes the following...

+* The S3 bucket that contains the static content for the site.
+* The CloudFront distribution that sits in front of the S3 bucket.
+* The SSL certificate that gets added to the CloudFront distribution.
+* The Route53 hosted zone for the site.

 # Remote State
-State and variable management is managed with Terraform Cloud in the [dailywombat](https://app.terraform.io/app/dailywombat/workspaces) organization.
+State and variable management is handled by Terraform Cloud in the [dailywombat](https://app.terraform.io/app/dailywombat/workspaces) organization.
 Environment management (dev, prod, etc) is a little wonky with Terraform Cloud.
-Each environment (e.g. `prod`) will be represented by one local workspace named `prod` and three remote workspaces with `prod` combined with the particular infrastructure folder (e.g. `site-prod`).
-Currently, the only environment is `prod`, so that means the Terraform Cloud organization currently has `cert-prod`, `site-prod`, and `dns-prod`.
-If I added a `dev` environment, I would have `cert-dev`, `site-dev`, and `dns-dev`.
+Each environment (e.g. `prod`) will be represented by one local workspace named `prod` and two remote workspaces with `prod` combined with the particular infrastructure folder (e.g. `site-prod`).
+Currently, the only environment is `prod`, so that means the Terraform Cloud organization currently has `hostedzone-prod` and `site-prod`.
+If I added a `dev` environment, I would also have `hostedzone-dev` and `site-dev`.
 Unfortunately, that means I have to repeat many of the same variables in all of them.
 I'm not really sure of a better way to manage this.
 Local `tfvars` files will force me to complicate my `terraform` commands, and some of these variables contain secrets.

 Currently, each remote environment carries the following variables...

 * `aws_access_key_id` for the `jlarge` IAM user.
 * `aws_secret_access_key` for the `jlarge` IAM user.
 * `environment` - My original attempt was to use `var.workspace`, but that always brings back the value `default` for some reason.
-I found [issue](https://github.com/hashicorp/terraform/issues/22802) out there that gets into that confusion.
+I found an [issue](https://github.com/hashicorp/terraform/issues/22802) out there that gets into that confusion, but it appears to remain unresolved.

-# The cert folder
+# The hostedzone folder
-This folder contains the TLS certificate for `dailywombat.com` that will be placed in the CloudFront distribution.
-If you are recreating this, the cert will be in a Pending Approval state.
-An email asking for approval will be sent to `justinlarge1974@gmail.com`.
-Once approved, the cert will be in an Issued status in the Certificate Manager.
-Note that, while most of this infrastructure is in `us-west-1`, the certificate is in `us-east-1`, because that's the only region AWS supports for certificates at this time.
+This folder contains the DNS hosted zone for `dailywombat.com`.
+It should be stood up before applying the `site` folder.  **Important:**  When applying, do not run `terraform apply` on its own.
+Instead, run `./tfapply` which will also run an AWS CLI command to sync the name servers between the newly created hosted zone and the domain registration.
+This is admittedly pretty awkward, which is why I separated this part into its own folder.
+While it should be fine to tear down and repave the rest of the infrastructure in this project, the hosted zone should probably be left alone once it's been created.
+For more details about these name server sync issues, I've provided more details further down in this writeup.

 # The site folder
-This folder contains most of the infrastructure, including the S3 bucket for the static content and the CloudFront distribution that sits in front of it.
-If you are recreating this, then you'll also need to reapply the `dns` folder to make sure its A record points to the new CloudFront distribution.
-You'll also need to push up the static content up again by pulling down the [main-ui](https://github.com/daily-wombat/main-ui) project and running `npm run deploy`.
+This folder contains the rest of the infrastructure.
+You should be able to repave this as many times as you want, but whenever you do, you'll also need to push the static content up again by pulling down the [main-ui](https://github.com/daily-wombat/main-ui) project and running `npm run deploy`.

-# The dns folder
-This folder contains the DNS hosted zone as well as the A record that points to the CloudFront distribution in front of the static site.  **Warning:**  When applying, don't run `terraform apply` by itself.
-Instead, run the `tfapply` script that's sitting in this folder, because it will take the extra step of syncing the name servers on the domain registration with the ones that were assigned to the newly created hosted zone.

 # Problems with name servers
 By far, my biggest hurdle in getting all of this to work is that every time the DNS hosted zone is recreated, four new name servers are randomly assigned to it, and these will not be the same servers that are in the domain registration.
 It took me a day of troubleshooting before I realized this, mainly because I'm not experienced in troubleshooting DNS issues (I'm still pretty bad at it).
 Once I saw this as the issue, I tried the following things...